aetperf/aetperf.github.io/_posts/2021-02-16-Optuna-+-GBoost-on-a-tabular-dataset.md

 # Submit and evaluate the prediction

-Now we are going to retrain the model with the optimal parameter dictionary `hp`, make a prediction on the test dataset and submit this prediction on the kaggle website :
+We are going to retrain the model with the optimal parameter dictionary `hp`, make a prediction on the test dataset and submit this prediction on the kaggle website :

 ```python
 hp["verbosity"] = 0